 If the bulkhead seats are already full, choose the first aisle seat you see.

-The Best Seat If You Want an Empty Seat Next To You
+The Best Seats if You Want an Empty Seat Next to You

 There’s never a guarantee that you’ll have an empty seat next to you, but you can do your best to be one of the lucky ones if your flight isn’t full.
 After boarding, head towards the back of the plane, and grab a seat that’s about three-quarters of the way back.

-Once the last people have boarded and are looking for an aisle or window seat, they have a tendency to go towards the back of the plane before admitting defeat and taking a middle seat.
-If you’re just a little way up from the very back, you stand your best chance at missing these people and ending up with an empty seat next to you.
+Once the last people have boarded and are looking for an aisle or window seat, they have a tendency to go toward the back of the plane before admitting defeat and taking a middle seat.
+If you’re just a little way up from the very back, you stand your best chance of missing these people and ending up with an empty seat next to you.

-If you are traveling with a large group and you all want to sit together, your best bet will be to head to the back of the plane.
-It’s probably not necessary to purchase EarlyBird Check-In as long as your whole party can remember to check-in exactly 24 hours ahead of time.
+If you’re traveling with a large group and you all want to sit together, your best bet will be to head to the back of the plane.
+It’s probably not necessary to purchase EarlyBird Check-In as long as your whole party can remember to check in exactly 24 hours ahead of time.
 You’ll most likely end up with boarding positions in the B boarding group, which should be enough to get most of your group together.

 Flying while you’re sick isn’t fun for anyone.
 While it’s best to stay home if you can, sometimes you have to get on a plane when you aren’t feeling your best.
 If this is the case, head for the last row of the plane.
-This way, you’ll be close to the bathroom and you won’t have anyone looking at you, so you can be as discreet as possible.
+This way, you’ll be close to the bathroom and most of the passengers will face away from you, so you can be as discreet as possible.

 However, if you have a tendency towards motion sickness, a seat over the wings will be your best bet to avoid as much turbulence as possible.

-The Best Seats if You Want to Recline
+The Best Seats if You Want Your Drinks First

 Knowing what type of flyer you are can help guide you to the right seat.
 Once you know what works best for you, you’ll be boarding your flights like a pro.